ScottDeLuzio/adsense-in-post-ads-by-oizuled/readme.txt

 After you have saved your AdSense code, simply enter [AdSense-A], [AdSense-B], or [AdSense-C] as appropriate into any page or post where you want your add to appear.

+If your site is using the new Gutenberg editor, there are also AdSense A, B, and C blocks that can be inserted into your page or post content.
+Due to how AdSense ads are rendered, they are not able to show on the back end of your site.
+A placeholder will be displayed on the page or post edit screen.

 = Can I use more than one ad block per page? =

 Yes!
 However, please check Google's policy regarding the number of ads allowed per page and their general ad placement policies.

 https://support.google.com/adsense/answer/1346295?hl=en